Modular localization and the holistic structure of causal quantum theory, a historical perspective: The E-J conundrum, Jordan's model

 \section{The E-J conundrum, Jordan's model}

-With the \textit{locally restricted vacuum} representing a highly impure state with respect to \textit{all} modular Hamiltonians $H_{mod} (\mathcal{\check{O}}),$ $\mathcal{\check{O}\supseteq O~}$on local observables $A\in\mathcal{A(O)=A(O}^{\prime\prime}\mathcal{)},$ a fundamental conceptual difference between QFT and QM has been identified.
-QM (type I$_{\infty}$ factor) is the conceptual home of \textit{quantum information theory} \footnote{Another subject which would have taken different turn with a better appreciation of the problems in transfering notions of quantum information theory to QFT is the decades lasting conflict about the problem of "black hole information loss".}, whereas in case of localized subalgebras of QFT a direct assignment of entropy and information content to a monad, if possible at all, can only be done in a limiting sense.
-The present work shows that QFT started with this conceptual antagonism in the E-J conundrum but its foundational understanding only started more than half a century later and is still far from its closure.
+With the \textit{locally restricted vacuum} representing a highly impure state with respect to \textit{all} modular Hamiltonians $H_{mod}(\mathcal{\check{O} }),$ $\mathcal{\check{O}\supseteq O~}$on local observables $A\in \mathcal{A(O)=A(O}^{\prime\prime}\mathcal{)},$ a fundamental conceptual difference between QFT and QM has been identified.
+QM (type I$_{\infty}$ factors) is the conceptual home of \textit{quantum information theory} \footnote{Another subject which would have taken different turn with a better appreciation of the problems in transfering notions of quantum information theory to QFT is the decades lasting conflict about the problem of "black hole information loss".}, whereas in case of localized subalgebras of QFT a direct assignment of entropy and information content to a monad, if possible at all, can only be done in a limiting sense.
+The present work shows that although QFT started with this conceptual antagonism in the E-J conundrum, its foundational understanding only began more than half a century later and is still far from its closure.

 For this reason it is more than a historical retrospection to re-analyze the E-J conundrum from a contemporary viewpoint.
 In a modern setting Jordan's two-dimensional photon\footnote{This terminology was quite common in the early days of field quantization before it was understood that that in contrast to QM the physical properties depend in an essential way on the spacetime dimension.
-Jordan's photons and his later neutrinos (in his "neutrino theory of light" \cite{Jor}) do not have properties which permits to interprete the real 4-dimensional objects as higher dimensional versions in the same sense that a chain of oscillators is independent embedding space..} model is a chiral current model.
+Jordan's two-dimensional photons and his later neutrinos (in his "neutrino theory of light" \cite{Jor}) bear no relation to objects in the real world.} model is a chiral current model.
 As a two-dimensional zero mass field which solves the wave equation it can be decomposed into its two u,v lightray components